Phase 2: National Project Challenge

 Core Advancement Awards

-The highest honors at the National Level are awarded to the top 10 highest-scoring participants from each participating country.
-These exceptional individuals will earn the prestigious opportunity to represent their nation on the global stage.
+The highest honors at the National Level are awarded to the top 20 highest-scoring participants from each participating country.

 -